ZupIT/beagle-docs/content/en/article/migration-guide-analytics2.md

 )
 ```

-Each event had to be declared in it's own component on the backend, for example:
+Each event had to be declared in its own component defined on the backend, for example:

 {{% alert color="success" %}}
 The *`button`* component had a property called *`ClickAnalyticEvent`* that would receive a *`ClickEvent`*.